cesar-ilharco/acl-2020/_posts/2021-04-01-reviewing-advice.md

 - Elsevier's "Researcher Academy" has produced a video about "How to write a helpful peer review report", presented by Zoe Mullan, Founding editor and Editor-in-chief of the open access journal "The Lancet Global Health".
 To watch the video, you have to sign in to join the academy (which is free).
 - Some interesting findings about paper reviews can be found in an early article published in the Journal of the American Medical Association (JAMA), "What Makes a Good Reviewer and a Good Review for a General Medical Journal?".

+What any of the articles and videos indicated above will give you is CONFIDENCE that you're doing the right thing.
+(Early Career reviewers will be happy to hear that one of the conclusions of the JAMA paper is that "Younger age also was an independent predictor for editors' quality assessments")